Degree type(s): Bachelor's

 The available jobs for a graduate with a Computer Science bachelor’s degree are varied, so students are able to find the best fit for them.
 Moreover, in almost every possible position, the employment outlook is very promising.

 Information Security Analyst

-Employment of database administrators (DBAs) is projected to grow 11% from 2014 to 2024, faster than the national average for all occupations.
-Growth in this occupation will be driven by the increased data needs of companies in all sectors of the economy.
+Employment of database administrators is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Growth in this occupation will be driven by the increased data needs of companies across the economy.
 Database administrators will be needed to organize and present data in a way that makes it easy for analysts and other stakeholders to understand.